nickbrandt/GitLab/doc/ci/yaml/README.md

 ### `script`

 `script` is the only required keyword that a job needs.
-It's a shell script which is executed by the runner.
+It's a shell script that is executed by the runner.
 For example:

 ```yaml
 job: